umbraco-community/awesome-umbraco/README.md

 Inspired by [awesome lists](https://github.com/sindresorhus/awesome).
 For general C#/.NET please see the [awesome-dotnet](https://github.com/quozd/awesome-dotnet/) collection!

-Contributions are always welcome!
-Please take a look at the [contribution guidelines and quality standard](https://github.com/leekelleher/awesome-umbraco/blob/master/CONTRIBUTING.md) page first.
+**Contributions are always welcome!** Please read the [contribution guidelines and quality standard](https://github.com/leekelleher/awesome-umbraco/blob/master/CONTRIBUTING.md) page before making a pull-request.

-Thanks to all [contributors](https://github.com/leekelleher/awesome-umbraco/graphs/contributors), you're awesome and wouldn't be possible without you!
+Thank you to all [contributors](https://github.com/leekelleher/awesome-umbraco/graphs/contributors), you are awesome and this list wouldn't be possible without you!

 The goal is to build a categorized community-driven collection of very well-known resources.

 * [Backoffice extensions](#backoffice-extensions)
 * [Developer tools](#developer-tools)